 Otalum produces a large number of architectural aluminium profiles also known as aluminum construction profiles, used for building and construction areas such as window and doors, curtain walls, fencing and handrail, louvre and walkway covers.
 These construction aluminium profiles include both standard and thermal-break systems.

 Our architectural aluminum extrusions for architectural systems are available in a variety of finishes which contain mill finish, clear anodized, electrolytic anodizing, powder-coating, PVDF painting and woodgrain finish.
 We also offer fabrication services of customized architectural aluminum extrusion profiles based on your needs.

 All requests are made to orders.
-When ordering aluminum extrusions profiles, please specify your requirements about alloy, temper, length, quantity, surface finish, end-use and any special instructions regarding tolerance, delivery, packing and certification.
+When ordering aluminum extrusions construction profiles, please specify your requirements about alloy, temper, length, quantity, surface finish, end-use and any special instructions regarding tolerance, delivery, packing and certification.
 It couldn't be better if you can share with us your designed drawings.